chris6578/turf-php/README.md

 - ✅ `bboxClip` - Clips a feature to the bbox
 - ✅ `bboxPolygon` - Takes a bbox and returns an equivalent polygon.
 - ✅ `circle` - Calculates a circle of a given radius around a center point
+- ✅ `cookie` - Cuts a Feature/FeatureCollection of Polygons or Multipolygons by another like a cookie cutter
 - ✅ `destination` - Calculate the location of a destination point from an origin point
 - ✅ `difference` - Finds the difference between multiple polygons by clipping the subsequent polygons from the first